dem-net/DEM.Net/README.md

 ## Input
 - GeoTIFF (JAXA AW3D, and any GeoTIFF)
 - HGT (Nasa SRTM)
+- netCDF
 ## Output
 - glTF
+- STL

 # Current dev status
 - All incoming features are listed in the project board here : https://dev.azure.com/dem-net/elevationapi/_workitems/recentlyupdated/.
-- Feel free to suggest any idea you'd like to see covered here in the issues : https://github.com/xfischer/DEM.Net/issues.
+- Feel free to suggest any idea you'd like to see covered here in the issues : https://github.com/dem-net/DEM.Net/issues.

 # SampleApp
 (Work in progress)